Monte Alban Mysterious Ruins of Oaxaca – why you should visit here (updated 2023)

 Wildfires and recent earthquakes have had an impact on the UNESCO World Heritage site, but the World Heritage Fund working with American Express and other donors has dedicated more than 1 million dollars to restore the damage that was done.
 15 structures were affected by the earthquake, and five required a quick response to shore up the walls.
 There were a lot of masons working while we visited, so it’s clear that the National Institute of Anthropology and History (INAH), and the World Heritage funds are being put to use.

-How to Get to Monte Alban from Oaxaca
+How to Get to the Monte Alban ruins from Oaxaca and tips to visiting the ancient ruins

 The bus (55 pesos round trip) departs from 20 de Noviembre and Aldama Streets in front of the Benito Juarez Market every hour beginning at 8:30 am.
 You can also book a tour to Monte Alban from one of the numerous companies that advertise in the main square.
 Or a taxi from Centro Oaxaca costs about 150 pesos each way.